pietronromano/react/README.md

-# react
+# React
-Uber repo with courses and examples of react projects.
+Uber repo with courses and examples of React projects.

 ## Important references: